Information and Health and Safety Guidelines for Stallholders

 If any stallholder notices a potential hazard you are required to notify an event official immediately.
 Our event officials are easily recognisable in hi-vis vests and the event information desk will be located outside the ANZ bank.
 We welcome and appreciate any thoughts or ideas you have on improving the health and safety of the festival.

 As a stallholder you are obligated to comply with the Health and Safety Act 2015.
-You are responsible for knowing and understanding your responsibilities in regards to the Act.
+You are responsible for knowing and understanding your responsibilities in regard to the Act.

 Food Stalls